 Watch the first 2012 M5 (F10) publicly recorded high speed run, where the F10 M5 easily hits 300kmph (187mph) on the Autobahn.
 It’s a delight to see the speedometer climb so quickly, but also mad fun to hear the engine and exhaust noises as it rockets into the triple digit speeds.
 Video inside!

 Many have said that the F10 M5 makes an impression closer to the E39 M5 than the immediately preceding E60 M5, by ditching the E60′s more avant garde lines and styling for the more direct and linear lines of the E39 generation.
 To us, this observation certainly has some merit, as borne out by the photo comparison below.
 To our eyes, the concept F10 M5 seemingly occupies the space between the E39 and E60 iterations – toning down the at-times controversial E60′s curvacious and nontraditional cutlines, … CONTINUED

 The 2012 F10 M5 continues cold weather testing and evaluation in Northern Sweden.
 As with our last F10 M5 photos, this one also wears a set of snow wheels/tires for testing purposes and are not the wheels we’ve come to know as the production wheels (which can be seen here and here).
 The mirrors you see are the production intent versions.

 We were told that the speedometer topped out at 320km/h (199mph)

-We have posted some older spy photos below (from the Nurburgring) which shows what the production front bumper and rear bumper will resemble.
+We have posted some older spy photos below (from the Nurburgring) which shows what the production … CONTINUED

 The first non-black FEP (final evaluation phase) F10 M5 prototype was spotted in September and we now bring more photos of an FEP stage M5.
 Its camouflage remains similar to recent F10 M5 test mules and the front and rear bumpers remain covered, but we have posted some recent revealing photos for reference.
 The mirrors and wheels are production intent.